jcherven/vimwiki/cssPositioningNotes.md

 	top: 100px;
 }
 ```
+`top` property is the offset.
 This pushes .box away from the element to .box's NF top by 100px.

 ## Positioning Types